 To create a more comfortable and relaxing patient care environment, patient rooms overlook a pond, landscaped courtyards, woodlands and wetlands.
 Plus, each private room includes crown molding and soothing colors.

-A quieter stay with fewer interruptions
+A quieter stay

 Work alcoves for the health care team